Top Backyard Activities for Outdoor Play

 This post contains affiliate links.
 Privacy and Disclosure

-Outdoor play is important for early childhood development.
-It builds social, gross motor and spatial skills.
-It gets kids in touch with their surroundings for sensory experiences.
+Outdoor play experiences are important for early childhood development.
+They build social, gross motor and spatial skills.
+They get kids in touch with their natural surroundings for sensory learning experiences.

 In this post I offer a few suggestions for games and activities to do outside when swings and slides and other equipment are not available.